VaultWallet/react-native-wrapper/README.md

 ### Account Managment
 **`WalletAccount` is an object representing the `publicAddress`, `type` and `nickname`**

+The following documentation is for managing accounts created by the user.

 #### Get all **my** wallet accounts
+By passing the public address of the account you can recieve information on the users accounts. (accounts = AUTH + wallets + contacts? need to define that)

+This is public key?
+What information is passed back in that obj?
 ```
 VaultWallet.getWalletAccounts((walletAccounts) => {
   console.log(walletAccounts)
 })
 ```
 #### Observing **my** wallet accounts
+To setup a listenter for one of your wallets, so that you can recieve notifcations of changes in wallet activity, use the following call.

+What are the exact conditions this is fired.
+Send/Recieve/TX pending etc?

 ```
 DeviceEventEmitter.addListener('WalletAccounts', function(e: Event) {
     console.log(e)